Addicted to Scales & Tail Charters

 "Exceptional Fishing Charter Experience with Captain Jamie!
 From the moment my husband reached out to Captain Jamie to book our fishing charter, the communication was outstanding.
 He kept us informed about the weather and even recommended rescheduling to ensure the best experience.
 Captain Jamie was punctual, well-prepared, and had everything needed for a smooth and enjoyable trip.
 He made us feel completely welcome on his boat with his great sense of humor, patience, and excellent rapport with kids.
 His knowledge of fishing was impressive, and he tailored our excursion perfectly—from catching large redfish to finding the perfect fish for our dinner.
 He truly went the extra mile from start to finish.
 We highly recommend Captain Jamie with Addicted to Scales and Tails for an unforgettable fishing experience!" - Steve

-Time to Get Your Line Wet!
+Time to Book Your Spot

 Customer Reviews

-Fish Finder Jamie
+Fish Whisperer Jamie

 quotes